prajjwalyd/LinkLoom/README.md

 # LinkLoom🔗

 LinkLoom is a microservice application designed to manage URLs, providing URL shortening, QR code generation, analytics logging, and an integrated API service.
 These services are loosely coupled, and the application is deployed on a local Kubernetes cluster using Minikube (due to the cost considerations of EKS 😅).
 Helm is utilized to manage deployments of MongoDB and PostgreSQL, alongside Prometheus and Grafana for monitoring purposes.
+CI/CD pipeline is implemented using GitHub Actions to automate build, test, and deployment processes.

+🎥 Watch the full project setup here: https://youtu.be/UUu3EVSBkLc

 [![Tech Stack](https://skillicons.dev/icons?i=flask,python,go,postgres,mongodb,githubactions,docker,k8s,prometheus,grafana)](https://skillicons.dev)

----
 ## Architecture Overview:
 ```mermaid
 graph LR